ESMG/gridtools/README.md

  * jupyter notebook

 These prefer notebook files (ipynb).
-Please see the mkGridIterative.ipynb program for a hands on way to access the grid generation library.
+Please see the mkGridIterative.ipynb notebook for a hands on way to access the grid generation library.

-A simple graphical user interface (GUI) was built and is available when you run the mkGridInteractive.ipynb notebook.
+A simple graphical user interface (GUI) was built and is available using the mkGridInteractive.ipynb notebook.

 ## Jupyter lab

  * jupyter lab

 These prefer notebook files (ipynb).
-Please see the mkGridIterative.ipynb program for a hands on way to access the grid generation library.
+Please see the mkGridIterative.ipynb notebook for a hands on way to access the grid generation library.
+Jupyter lab also provides a command console for running python scripts.

-A simple graphical user interface (GUI) was built and is available when you run the mkGridInteractive.ipynb notebook.

 ## mybinder